brianhigh/big-file-types/Big_Data_File_Formats_Slides.md

 ## File Import Times

 MonetDBLite was the fastes to import bay far.
-SQLite and GZipped CSV took much to long to read to be considered competitive with the others.
+SQLite, NetCDF, and GZipped CSV took much to long to read to be considered competitive with the others.